SarveshDhond/Walmart_Data_Analysis/README.md

 # Walmart Sales Data Analysis - SQL
-Exploratory Data Analysis of Walmart sales data to understand sales trends, product performance, and customer behavior patterns.
+Exploratory Data Analysis of Walmart sales data to understand sales trends, product performance, and customer behaviour patterns.

-#### DATA SOURCE
+## DATA SOURCE
 [Kaggle.com](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-#### PROJECT AIM
+## PROJECT AIM
 The project aims to gain valuable insight into the sales data of Walmart to understand the different factors that affect sales of the different branches in specific cities.

 ## SCHEMAS